jtaw5649/omarchy-syncd/README.md

 | `creative`       | Aether, Elephant                                             |
 | `system`         | User-level systemd units                                     |

-The interactive installer always shows every path from these bundles and lets you append any custom dotfile paths you want.
+All selectors use the same key bindings: **Tab** toggles the highlighted entry, **Enter** confirms, and **Esc** cancels.
+The installer shows every path from these bundles and lets you append any custom dotfile paths you want.

 Missing directories are skipped during backup with a friendly message.